aliyun/terraform-provider-alicloud/website/docs/r/fc_trigger.html.markdown

 * `service` - (Required, ForceNew) The Function Compute service name.
 * `function` - (Required, ForceNew) The Function Compute function name.
-* `name` - (ForceNew) The Function Compute trigger name.
+* `name` - (ForceNew, Optional) The Function Compute trigger name.
 It is the only in one service and is conflict with "name_prefix".
-* `name_prefix` - (ForceNew) Setting a prefix to get a only trigger name.
+* `name_prefix` - (ForceNew, Optional) Setting a prefix to get a only trigger name.
 It is conflict with "name".
 * `role` - (Optional) RAM role arn attached to the Function Compute trigger.
 Role used by the event source to call the function.
 The value format is "acs:ram::$account-id:role/$role-name".
 See [Create a trigger](https://www.alibabacloud.com/help/doc-detail/53102.htm) for more details.
 * `source_arn` - (Optional, ForceNew) Event source resource address.
 See [Create a trigger](https://www.alibabacloud.com/help/doc-detail/53102.htm) for more details.
 * `config` - (Optional) The config of Function Compute trigger.It is valid when `type` is not "mns_topic".See [Configure triggers and events](https://www.alibabacloud.com/help/doc-detail/70140.htm) for more details.